-Therefore, I proudly introduced S. 299 the Regulations From the Executive in Need of Scrutiny Act of 2011 (REINS Act) along with 12 of my Senate colleagues on Feb.
-7, 2011, as it is designed to increase accountability for and transparency in the Federal regulatory process.
-A companion REINS Act was introduced in the U.S. House of Representatives at the same time by my fellow Kentuckian, Geoff Davis.
+Therefore, I proudly introduced on Feb.
+26, 2013, as it is designed to increase accountability for and transparency in the Federal regulatory process.
+A companion REINS Act has been introduced in the House of Representatives by Congressman Todd Young, of Indiana.

 I have been working to bring light to more regulatory issues here in the Senate.
-On October 12, 2011 I hosted a hearing on, "PROPERTY WRONGS: A Discussion With the Victims of the U.S. Government's Assault on Private Property," to bring to light a few of many instances of overreach by federal agencies.
+Last Congress, I hosted a hearing titled "PROPERTY WRONGS: A Discussion With the Victims of the U.S. Government's Assault on Private Property," to bring to light a few of many instances of overreach by federal agencies.
 Coming to Washington this year it was one of my main goals to take our government back from the unelected bureaucrats who are trampling our freedom and rights.
 After meeting with several individuals who fell victim to this injustice, I felt compelled to hold a hearing and for them personally to share with Congress their unfortunate experiences.
 In attendance were 10 witnesses who provided powerful testimonies of regulatory abuse and a dozen Members of Congress who delivered questions and comments.